frePPLe/frepple/doc/user-guide/cookbook/resource/resource-alternate.rst

 * We could have used a different skill for the machines and the operators in the example.

-In the Resource Skills table, we have set a priority of 1 to *machine A* as this is the preferred option.
+In the Resource Skills table, we have set a priority of 1 to *machine A* and *Antonio* as these are the preferred options.
+Other resources get a priority of 2.

+As long as the demand is planned on time (or early), the solver will pick the combination *machine A* / *Antonio* to plan the demand.
+When a demand is to be planned late, then the solver will jump to the second combination *machine B* / *Carl*.